nh987/starter/README.md

 # sudoku solver
  Sudoku solver using constraint satisfaction.
-Made for an AI course assignment,
+Made for an AI course assignment.